RGB Grodan101® logo - Negative Primary Color)

 Here’s everything you need to know about rock wool—what it is, how it’s used in indoor, greenhouse and hydroponic systems for cannabis cultivation, and how growers utilize stone wool products for crop steering with minimal resources lost.

-Stone wool, also known as wool or mineral wool, is a type of soilless, inert growing media ideally suited to indoor cultivation of all plants, from cannabis to vegetables and floriculture.
+Stone wool, also known as rock wool or mineral wool, is a type of soilless and pathogen-free growing media ideally suited to indoor cultivation of all plants, from cannabis to vegetables and floriculture.

 There’s a reason stone wool is the preferred choice as a substrate, thanks to its compatibility with both soil-based and hydroponic cultivation systems for irrigation, lighting, automated nutrient delivery and other top precision growing techniques.